shrezashrestha/TestRepo/README.md

 # TestRepo
 GitHub testing lab for CSC 305 by Shreza Shrestha.

-Beaware the wrath of the hungry emu
+Beaware the wrath of the very hungry emu